-Children learn best when they receive individualized instruction with appropriate feedback that allows them to master each topic before moving on.7 The Personalized Mastery Learning System^{TM 8} in My Math Academy and My Reading Academy uses initial diagnostic assessments to place each child onto the knowledge map and provides different levels of scaffolding, feedback, and content based on the learner's performance.
-Each game starts with a teaching portion, a game overview, the problem-scenario, and instructions on the mathematics or reading content to successfully complete the task.
-A child may pass, stay, or go back to an easier level in a game, and the various adaptivity and scaffolding mechanisms are tailored to her level and learning pace, as shown in Figure 3, which illustrates the different pathways students may take through the same content in My Math Academy or My Reading Academy.
+Children learn best when they receive individualized instruction with appropriate feedback that allows them to master each topic before moving on.7 The Personalized Mastery Learning System^{TM8} in My Math Academy and My Reading Academy uses initial diagnostic assessments to place each child onto the Knowledge Map and provides different levels of scaffolding, feedback, and content based on the learner's performance.
+Each Learning Activity starts with a teaching portion, a game overview, the problem scenario, and instructions on the mathematics or reading content that are necessary for completing the task.
+A child may pass, stay, or go back to an easier level in a game, and the various adaptivity and scaffolding mechanisms are tailored to their level and learning pace, as shown in FIGURE 5, which illustrates the different pathways that students may take through the same content in My Math Academy or My Reading Academy.
 The lines represent each child's learning trajectories; time to completion shows the different lengths of times each child took to master the content (4 hours and 20 minutes; 2 hours and 19 minutes; 22 minutes).
 It would be challenging, if not impossible, for a teacher in a traditional classroom to personalize instruction in this way for 30 students, each with his or her own unique learning trajectory.

 7 Bloom, B. (1968).
 Learning for mastery.
-In J.H.
-Block (Ed.), Mastery learning: Theory and practice (pp.47-63.
+In J. H. Block (Ed.), Mastery learning: Theory and practice (pp.47-63.
 New York, NY: Holt, Rinehart, & Winston.

-8 Dohring, D., Hendry, D., Gunderia, S., Hughes, D., Owen, V. E., Jacobs, D.E., Betts, A., & Salak, W. (2019).
+8 Dohring, D., Hendry, D., Gunderia, S., Hughes, D., Owen, V. E., Jacobs, D. E., Betts, A., & Salak, W. (2019).
 U.S. Patent No. 20190236967 A1.
 Washington, DC: U.S. Patent and Trademark Office.

+FIGURE 5.
 Examples of student learning trajectories in My Math Academy (from Betts, 2019)